t-sagara/jageocoder/README.md

 ### Get the local government codes

-There are two types of local government codes: JISX0402 (5-digit) an Local Government Code (6-digit).
+There are two types of local government codes: JISX0402 (5-digit) and Local Government Code (6-digit).

 You can also obtain the prefecture code JISX0401 (2 digits).